CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 # SQL Batch API

-The SQL Batch API supports a REST endpoint for long-running queries.
-This is useful for evaluating any timeouts due to endpoint fails.
-You can use the SQL Batch API to [create](#create-a-job), [read](#read-a-job), [list](#list-jobs), [update](#update-a-job) and [delete](#delete-a-job) queries.
-You can also run [multiple](#multi-query-batch-jobs) SQL queries in one statement.
-CartoDB has defined job instances to timeout at 48 hours after a job resolution.
-You can then use the list results for job scheduling, which implements First-In First-Out (FIFO) queue rules.
+The SQL Batch API enables you to request queries with long-running processing times.
+Typically, these kind of requests raise timeout errors when using the SQL API.
+In order to avoid timeouts, you can use the SQL Batch API to [create](#create-a-job), [read](#read-a-job), [list](#list-jobs), [update](#update-a-job) and [cancel](#cancel-a-job) queries.
+You can also run [multiple](#multi-query-batch-jobs) SQL queries in one job.
+The SQL Batch API schedules the incoming jobs and allows you to request the job status for each query.

+**Note:** In order to use the SQL Batch API, your table must be public, or you must be [authenticated](http://docs.cartodb.com/cartodb-platform/sql-api/authentication/#authentication) using API keys.

 ## SQL Batch API Job Schema

-The SQL Batch API request to your CartoDB account should include the following elements, that represent the job schema for long-running queries:
+The SQL Batch API request to your CartoDB account includes the following job schema elements. _Only the `query` element can be modified._ All other elements of the job schema are defined by the SQL Batch API and are read-only.

 Name | Description
 --- | ---
 `job_id` | a universally unique identifier (uuid).
-`user_id` | user identifier, as displayed by the username.
+`user` | user identifier, as displayed by the username.
 `status` | displays the result of the long-running query.
 The possible status results are:
 --- | ---
-&#124;_ `pending` | job waiting to be executed (daily, weekly jobs).
+&#124;_ `pending` | job waiting to be executed.
 &#124;_ `running` | indicates that the job is currently running.
 &#124;_ `done` | job executed successfully.
 &#124;_ `failed` | job executed but failed, with errors.
 &#124;_ `canceled` | job canceled by user request.
 &#124;_ `unknown` | appears when it is not possible to determine what exactly happened with the job.
-For example, if draining before exit has failed.
-`query` | the SQL statement to be executed in a database.
-You can modify the select SQL statement to be used in the job schema.<br/><br/>**Tip:** You can retrieve a query with outputs (SELECT) or inputs (INSERT, UPDATE and DELETE).
-In some scenarios, you may need to retrieve the query results from a finished job.
+`query` | the SQL statement to be executed in a database. _You can modify the select SQL statement to be used in the job schema._<br/><br/>**Tip:** In some scenarios, you may need to retrieve the query results from a finished job.
 If that is the case, wrap the query with SELECT * INTO, or CREATE TABLE AS.
 The results will be stored in a new table in your user database.
 For example:<br/><br/>1.
 A job query, `SELECT * FROM user_dataset;`<br/><br/>2.
 Wrap the query, `SELECT * INTO job_result FROM (SELECT * FROM user_dataset) AS job;`<br/><br/>3.
 Once the table is created, retrieve the results through the CartoDB SQL API, `SELECT * FROM  job_result;`
 `created_at` | the date and time when the job schema was created.
 `updated_at` | the date and time of when the job schema was last updated, or modified.
 `failed_reason` | displays the database error message, if something went wrong.

-**Note:** Only the `query` element can be modified by the user.
-All other elements of the job schema are not editable.

 #### Example